 Not everything is within your control when it comes to weight regain but you can take a proactive approach to lower the risk of it occurring.

-- Early adoption and commitment to lifestyle changes that facilitate weight loss will have the most direct impact on weight maintenance.
+- Permanent lifestyle modifications Early adoption and commitment to lifestyle changes that facilitate weight loss will have the most direct impact on weight maintenance.

-- Having support and help from people in your immediate circle can help keep you motivated, successful, and on track with your weight loss goals.
+- A strong support system having support and help from people in your immediate circle can help keep you motivated, successful, and on track with your weight loss goals.

 Quality Of Life After Gastric Sleeve Surgery 10 Years Later